 2013 Formula 1 United States Grand Prix

-Formula 1 returns to the United States next weekend for the first time since 2007.
-The race takes place on the purpose-built Circuit Of The Americas, just outside Austin, Texas, and simulations of the layout at the McLaren Technology Centre suggest it’s going to pose an interesting technical challenge to teams and drivers.
+Formula 1 returns to the United States for its second visit to the purpose-built Circuit Of The Americas, just outside Austin, Texas, which once more looks set to pose an interesting technical challenge to teams and drivers.

 The circuit, designed by Hermann Tilke, is one of five anti-clockwise tracks on the 2012 calendar.
 It has 20 turns (12 left-handers, 8 right) and an elevation change of 41 metres.
 The highest point on the lap is Turn One, which has a steep uphill approach mimicking the famous Turn One approach of the old Österreichring.
 The remainder of the lap is a mix of undulating sweeps, high-g corners and long straights.
 Downforce levels are expected to be similar to Silverstone’s, with a top speed of 315km/h.

-Lewis won the last grand prix on US soil, at the Indianapolis Motor Speedway back in 2007, and both he and Jenson will be looking to return to the podium on Sunday.
+Lewis Hamilton won the Austin Grand Prix in 2012 and the last grand prix on US soil before that, at the Indianapolis Motor Speedway back in 2007.

 The 2012 winner was Lewis Hamilton (Vodafone McLaren Mercedes) who completed the race in 1:35:55.269.
 Sebastian Vettel (Red Bull Racing-Renault) took the fastest lap of 1:39.347 with an average speed of 199.772.